kevinwlu/iot/lesson3/README.md

 ...
 ```

-### On macOS or Linux such as Raspbian with both Python 2 and Python 3 preinstalled, run pip3 to install/upgrade packages, update the IoT repository, and run Python 3 programs
+### On Raspberry Pi (or macOS or Linux) with both Python 2 and Python 3 preinstalled, run pip3 to install/upgrade packages, update the IoT repository, and run Python 3 programs
 ```sh
 $ sudo pip3 install -U jdcal astral geopy
 $ cd iot